ZoeyVid/ZoeyVid-Bot/README.md

 # SanCrafHandy-Bot
-Der Bot des SanCraftHandy Discord Servers!
+The Bot of the SanCraftHandy Discord Server!